-Since its inception in December 1993, Protalix Ltd. has generated significant losses in connection with its research and development, including the clinical development of prGCD.
-At June 30, 2009, we had an accumulated deficit of \$85.6 million.
-Since we do not generate revenue from any of our product candidates, we expect to continue to generate losses in connection with the continued clinical development of prGCD and the research and development activities relating to our technology and other drug candidates.
-Such research and development activities are budgeted to expand over time and will require further resources if we are to be successful.
+Since its inception in December 1993, Protalix Ltd. has generated significant losses in connection with its research and development, including the clinical development of UPLYSO.
+At September 30, 2009, we had an accumulated deficit of \$91.5 million.
+Since we do not generate revenue from any of our product candidates, we expect to continue to generate losses in connection with the continued clinical development of UPLYSO and the research and development activities relating to our technology and other drug candidates.
+Such research and development activities may require further resources if we are to be successful.
 As a result, we believe that our operating losses are likely to be substantial over the next several years.
-We will need to obtain additional funds for the commercialization of our lead product, prGCD, and to further develop the research and clinical development of our other programs.
+We will need to enter into a collaboration and licensing arrangement or obtain additional funds for the commercialization of our lead product candidate, UPLYSO, and to further develop the research and clinical development of our other development programs.